Vocals & Guitar

 Edinburgh opened up a huge network of musicians and venues and it wasn’t long before Alan had formed Underbelly (with Simon Quinn), a rock band that enjoyed a generous amount of radio play, press and live shows.
 After Underbelly he formed The Elements - a collaborative band made up of a mix of musical pals across other Edinburgh-based bands.

-Alan continued between The Elements, whose performances include a live broadcast on ESPN and a track used for the ESPN FA Cup coverage in 2012, and solo performances including supports for Marillion front-man Fish, fellow countrymen ASH and a showcase for Snow Patrol’s publishing label, Polar (with Johnny McDaid, Nathan Connolly, Gary Go, Foy Vance and Cairan Gribbin).
+Alan continued between The Elements, whose performances include a live broadcast on ESPN and a track used for the ESPN FA Cup coverage in 2012, and solo performances including supports for fellow countrymen SNOW PATROL and ASH, Marillion front-man Fish and a showcase for Snow Patrol’s publishing label, Polar (with Johnny McDaid, Nathan Connolly, Gary Go, Foy Vance and Cairan Gribbin).
 During these years, with long-time friend and entertainment/management trooper Keith Easton, he also created Identity Parade - an unsigned showcase event, to great response.

 Alan's debut album The White Eagle Lounge landed in 2012 - a huge collaboration with 35 musicians including Nathan Connolly and Tom Simpson (Snow Patrol), Rick McMurray (ASH), Mike Baillie (The Lonely Together), Alex Cornish, Paul Gilbody and Douglas Kay.
 Since then Alan has been performing solo shows, collaborations and has recently done a 7th Edinburgh Festival show performance with A Songwriters’ Circle.